ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 ![Natsuko](/wiki/shared/news/2026-07-20-osucatch-world-cup-2026-concludes/Natsuko-interview.png)

-Natsuko, France's #1 osu!catch player, and also Beatmap Nominator, managed to secure France's first podium finish with a strong 3rd place finish alongside their teammates, thereby proving why France was considered one of the tournaments' most fearsome teams.
+Natsuko, France's #1 osu!catch player, and also Beatmap Nominator, managed to secure France's first podium finish with a strong 3rd-place finish alongside their teammates, thereby proving why France was considered one of the tournaments' most fearsome teams.

 <div class="news-chat-quote__text-container">